 Evolution of Behavioral Medicine

 BM emerged in the late 19th century as a subordinate of psychosomatic medicine.
-The psychoanalysis therapists recognized that most medical disorders are caused by behavioral patterns.
+The psychoanalysis therapists recognized that behavioral patterns cause most medical disorders.
 This finding resulted in the evolution of BM.
 In 1975, the first research laboratory was created at Stanford to analyze behavioral medicine.
 The contribution from the Yale conference on Behavioral Medicine led to the official launch of the field in the year 1977.
-After 1982, greater investments in research began and this led to the advancement of organized study in BM.
+After 1982, greater investments in research began, leading to the advancement of organized study in BM.

 Behavioral Medicine — A Key to Better Health | KIx on edX | About Video